reginapizza/origami-image-service/README.md

   * `REGION`: The region the application is running in.
   * `SENTRY_DSN`: The Sentry URL to send error information to.
   * `TEST_HEALTHCHECK_FAILURE`: Set to `true` to fake failing health-checks.
+  * `FASTLY_API_KEY`: The Fastly API key to use when purging assets.
+If not set, purge endpoints are not registered.
+  * `FASTLY_SERVICE_ID`: The Fastly service to purge assets from.
+  * `API_KEY`: The API key to use when purging assets.
+If not set, endpoints which require an API key are not registered.

 The service can also be configured by sending HTTP headers, these would normally be set in your CDN config:

   * `FT-Origami-Service-Base-Path`: The base path for the service, this gets prepended to all paths in the HTML and ensures that redirects work when the CDN rewrites URLs.
+  * `FT-Origami-Api-Key`: The API key for the service, this is used when calling API endpoints which are restricted to FT Origami developers.

 Testing